 Jess shakes his head.
 "No. No. No."

 "Definitely not a jersey guy.
-Though the thought of throwing a ball at some jock's head isn't entirely unappealing."
-They stay quiet for a few seconds.
-"Look, I'm not really good at this small-talk thing."
+Though, the thought of throwing a ball at some jock's head isn't entirely unappealing."
+Lorelai laughs, quietly, and then they sit in silence for a few moments.
+"Look, I'm not really good at this small talk thing."
 Jess says, honestly.

 Lorelai shrugs.
 "You're doing okay."

 "I don't know where it is."
-Rory tells her, panicking.
+Rory panics.

 "My bracelet.
 It's gone."